mrust1/dc-visualization-delivery-preview/README.md

 # dc-visualization-delivery-preview

 To use this visualization app it first needs to be added to a content type inside DC.
 It has a number of functions:
-  * **Realtime** - This displays the in-progress content, even if it hasn't yet been saved. **Note:** all required fields need to be filled and valid for this to update.
+  * **Realtime** - This displays the in-progress content, even if it hasn't yet been saved.
   * **Staged** - This displays the latest version of your saved content.
   * **Live** - This displays the published version of your content.
   * **Diff** - This tab displays the difference between the available tabs.